 If the parent of a dependent child in the case is required to be in the unit (i.e., they are not exempt from filing unit requirements), determine the ability of their excluded spouse/civil union partner in the home to support the entire TANF unit (see PM 10-04-03).

 When the excluded spouse/civil union partner has only earned income, it may be financially beneficial for the client to request that their spouse/civil union partner be added to the TANF unit.
 This is because of the 3/4 earned income deduction which applies only to those individuals in the TANF case.
 When the spouse/civil union partner has unearned income, it may not be financially beneficial to include the person.
 Whenever the spouse/civil union partner has income, discuss with the client the option of including the person in the TANF unit.

 When the person requesting benefits is not the parent of a dependent child in the case, determine the ability of the spouse/civil union partner in the home to support the husband/wife/partner.
 If the person not requesting benefits has enough income to support the husband/wife/partner, do not include the requesting person in the case.

 When the child under 18 years of age is a minor caretaker relative and lives with the parent(s), determine parent liability for TANF.
 Budget the liability against the correct Payment Level for the unit.
 See PM 10-04-04 for determining parent liability.

 Use MAGI budgeting policy to determine whether to count the income of a responsible relative.
-For information about MAGI budgeting see the 9/26/13 policy memo, Modified Adjusted Gross Income (MAGI) Budgeting for Medical.
+For information about whose income to count in an EDG for FHPs see PM 15-06-01-g.